DFOS Protocol

 Chain Validity

-A valid chain is a linear sequence of operations.
-Each operation (after genesis) links to its predecessor via previousOperationCID.
+A valid chain is a directed acyclic graph (DAG) of operations rooted at a genesis.
+Each operation (after genesis) links to a predecessor via previousOperationCID.
 The chain provides structural ordering independent of timestamps.

 Identity Chain Signer Validity